Education Partner and Instructor Policies

-ASPDP reviews course proposal applications only during open submission periods.
-ASPDP holds three open submission periods, one for each semester (Fall, Spring, and Summer).
-If you wish to offer a year-long course, then you must submit the application two semesters prior to the start of the course (e.g. applications for courses that start in Fall 2018 should be submitted during the Spring 2018 review cycle).
-Applicants must submit course proposal applications through FluidReview, ASPDP’s proposal management system.
+ASPDP reviews course proposal applications only during open submission periods. .
+ASPDP holds two open submission periods, one for Fall and one for Spring and Summer.
+Applicants must submit course proposal applications through Surveymonkey Apply, ASPDP’s proposal management system.

 What to Submit

-You should submit a syllabus and a course profile survey, and follow any other requirements listed in FluidReview for that semester’s application cycle, including requirements specific to new education partners.
+You should submit a syllabus and a course profile survey, and follow any other requirements listed in SurveyMonkey Apply for that semester’s application cycle.
 Once we review your proposal(s), we will share feedback based on this rubric and let you know whether your proposal has been accepted, rejected, or whether we have requested revisions in order to reconsider the application (“revise and resubmit”).
 You may only resubmit rejected courses once; if ASPDP rejects the course more than once, it cannot be resubmitted again for a full academic year.

 Guidelines for Course Hours and Dates

 Courses may offer between 15 and 45 hours of instruction and coursework.
 Courses with 45 hours of instruction will be offered for 3 credits; 30 hours for 2 credits; or 15 hours for 1 credit.
 Currently, we are not able to offer more than 3 credits per class, and proposals should not require participants to complete more than 45 hours of work.
 Participants may take a maximum of 12 credits per semester.